Ogichka/Red-Vs.-Blue-Team-Project/README.md

 # Red-Vs.-Blue-Team-Project
-Red Team vs. Blue Team scenario in which you I played the role of both pentester and SOC analyst.
+Red Team vs. Blue Team scenario in which I played the role of both pentester and SOC analyst.

-## Unit  README: Red Vs. Blue Team Project

 ### Unit Description